LUU Color Center

 10. Keep the roller loaded and watch out for 'painter's holidays' - patches where paint is too thin.
 If another coat is necessary, allow the paint to dry properly before repeating.

-TIPBetween coats, avoid having to wash your brushes and rollers by wrapping them in plastic wrap or strong tin foil.
-If there's a significant break before the second coat, you can prevent them drying out for even longer by placing them in the refrigerator. |
+If there's a significant break before the second coat, you can prevent them drying out for even longer by placing them in the refrigerator.

-TIPAny masking tape should only be removed once the paint is dry to the touch, but make sure to do it the same day to get that beautiful, crisp painted line. |
+Any masking tape should only be removed once the paint is dry to the touch, but make sure to do it the same day to get that beautiful, crisp painted line.

 Painting a Ceiling